FACT FOCUS

 government is also committed to facilitating INGOs in

-of democracy, freedom, human rights and prosperity.
+democracy, freedom, human rights and prosperity.